neuroinfo-os/CLCML/docs/mini_dictionary/DYNAMICAL-SYSTEM.md

-A system whose present state depends on the past.
+A system which present state depends on the past.